molden/staging-tool/README.md

 # staging-tool
-This tools help you to keep track of your data over different storage tiers.
+This tools helps you to keep track of your data over different storage tiers.

 ## Use